 We can’t operate on just donations, we need more involvement to keep this happy place available and affordable.
-We ask members to contribute monthly dues or donate time to help others.
+We ask members to contribute an annual dues, and when they have extra time to donate to help others.
 Whether you drop in now and then, weekly, or want to set up your studio here, we have different plans available.

 Day pass – $10

 Just stopping in?
 This level is great for folks who want to come by periodically to make or fix something, try out a new hobby, or just to have a great date day during our open studio hours.

 You’re a regular!
 Best for individuals who want access during our open studio hours, and member pricing to our classes each month to try out different things, advance notice for our classes and special events, 5 guest passes.

 Same access as the basic plan, but for families.
 Best for after-school users, or to have family days on the weekends.
 Open studio hour access, member pricing to our classes each month to try out different things, advance notice for our classes and special events, 5 family guest passes.

 We also offer programs for individuals and families with limited resources, just contact us for your specific needs.
 We are here for you – our community.
 We will make it work for You!

 Why should I sign up as a member?